 FAQ’s

-• This is a tricky question because there are SO many species of animals out there who need our help.
+This is a tricky question because there are SO many species of animals out there who need our help.
 We have assigned set fees for some and an estimated range for others.
+We do sometimes also do adoption specials so while the fees below are the listed fees, at times it may be lower.

 They are as follows: